Table of Contents

 19.4 Access to Information Security Information and Devices.
 All Owners and Custodians of University owned, leased, or controlled Information Resources must provide the U. T. Austin Chief Information Security Officer with direct access to detailed security status Information including, but not restricted to the following: firewall rules, IPS/IDS rules, security configurations and patch status; and sufficient access rights to Servers and devices to independently and effectively execute the monitoring duties of the U. T. Austin Chief Information Security Officer.

-19.5 All systems providing commodity services to university affiliates (e.g., web servers, mail servers, file servers, database servers, directory servers) must either be physically co-located within the University Data Centers or be virtualized within the ITS Virtualization service.
+19.5 All systems providing commodity services to university affiliates (e.g., web servers, mail servers, file servers, database servers, directory servers) must either be physically co-located within the University Data Centers, be virtualized within the ITS Virtualization service or be hosted in a sanctioned ITS managed cloud infrastructure.

 19.5.1 The Information Security Office will work with Colleges, Schools, and Units to proactively identify all such qualifying systems.